 The use of antiplatelets in the acute phase (the first 48 hours) of ischemic stroke is discussed separately.
 (See "Antithrombotic treatment of acute ischemic stroke and transient ischemic attack", section on 'Antiplatelet agents'.)

 The use of aspirin plus clopidogrel to prevent recurrent stroke in patients with atrial fibrillation is reviewed elsewhere.
-(See "Antithrombotic therapy to prevent embolization in atrial fibrillation", section on 'Aspirin plus clopidogrel'.)
+(See "Atrial fibrillation: Anticoagulant therapy to prevent embolization", section on 'Potential alternatives to anticoagulant monotherapy'.)

 DIPYRIDAMOLE — Dipyridamole impairs platelet function by inhibiting the activity of adenosine deaminase and phosphodiesterase, which causes an accumulation of adenosine, adenine nucleotides, and cyclic AMP.
 Dipyridamole may also cause vasodilation.